 Red didn’t try to profit off the slogan.
 But in 2003, a local company filed a trademark to use it shirts and hats.
 Red wasn’t happy about it as he preferred it remain part of the public domain, but didn’t have the resources to fight it.
 As a result, there’s only one company who can produce and sell the iconic shirts.

 You may already be aware that several other cities are using this slogan, but let’s be clear that it started in Austin.
 Perhaps the second best known use of the phrase is Keep Portland Weird.
 As it turns out, the owner of Waterloo Records had a good friend who owned a small business in Portland.
 He loved the phrase and the hook for buying local, so he took the Austin phrase and Portlandized it!

 Of course, what specifically helps to Keep Austin Weird is really subjective to each Austinite.
 The man who coined it wanted to keep the commercialization of the city at bay.
 Then two business owners used it to encourage folks to shop locally.
 Over the past few decades, as Austin has changed, I think it really is just a way for Austinites to try to keep as much of old Austin alive and active.
 To keep the very reasons that made Austin weird, cool, and desirable from disappearing as a victim of its own success.

 Keep Austin Weird: A few words spoken off the cuff that have become a catch phrase for the whole city.
-I’m Craig Smyser with RE/MAX Capital City.
-Thanks for joining me for this episode of Discover Austin.
+I’m Craig Smyser, thanks for joining me for this episode of Discover Austin.